QuantumRaven/QuantumRaven/README.md

 # Hi everyone, I'm Chloe

-I'm a NOC Engineer I at a a networking company, but learning as much as I can about Linux Engineering and DevOps to land in one of those fields.
+I'm a NOC Engineer I at a networking company, but learning as much as I can about Linux Engineering and DevOps to land in one of those fields.

 My hometown is San Diego, CA.